 Florida Supreme Court Justice Leander Shaw, Jr. was born on September 6, 1930, in Salem, Virginia.
 His mother was a high school teacher and his father a high school principal, who later became the dean of Graduate Studies at Florida A&M University.

 Shaw earned a B.A. from West Virginia State College in 1952.
 After graduating, Shaw entered the Army and served in the Korean conflict as an artillery officer.
-Motivated by the blatant racism he experienced in the military and inspired by the burgeoning Civil Rights Movement in the South, Shaw returned to school, and received his J.D. from Howard University's School of Law in 1957.
+Motivated by the blatant racism he experienced in the military and inspired by the burgeoning Civil Rights Movement in the South, Shaw returned to school, and received his J.D. degree from Howard University's School of Law in 1957.

 Shaw passed away on December 25, 2015.